Link juice is a term that gets thrown around in the SEO community a lot.

 First up – the obvious.

-The more traffic a page gets, the more people will potentially click on your link, and some might even convert into customers.
+The more traffic a page gets, the more people will potentially click on your link, driving more organic traffic and improving your SEO performance, and some might even convert into customers.

 Relevance and Intent